manuelgcsousa/pokevote/README.md

 - **SQLite**: Local database for storing Pokémon data.
     - **PokéAPI**: Source of Pokémon data.
 - **htmx**: Server-client communication is implemented using **htmx**, which enables partial page updates by sending HTTP requests to the server and dynamically replacing HTML fragments.
-    - Voting page + results page as an SPA.
+    - Voting page + results page as a SPA.

 ## Getting Started